austin-peck/git-fundamentals/README.md

+Anyting you want at the top of the file here

 D-Lab Git Fundamentals Workshop
 ===============================

+Or where ever.

 A starting point for discovering the wonderful world of Git and GitHub in the context of Research Workflows.